knowit/snappysense/firmware-idf/README.md

+-*- fill-column: 100 -*-

-# ESP32-IDF based firmware for SnappySense
+# FreeRTOS (and ESP32-IDF) based firmware for SnappySense

 ## Overview

 This is a work in progress.
-It ports the SnappySense firmware from the Arduino framework to the ESP32-IDF framework, which is lower level, higher quality, and C-based.
+It ports the SnappySense firmware from the Arduino framework to almost-pure FreeRTOS, with the ESP32-IDF framework only at the device interface level for now.
+FreeRTOS+IDF is at a lower lower level than Arduino but higher quality (as well as C-based).

 I'm not using VS Code for this, just emacs; YMMV.